khsjh/GeneFromAPI/README.md

 # GeneFromAPI
 ---
 GeneFromAPI is website for gene searching with open API.
-It used Harmonizome and OpenTarget API.
+It used DrugProtAI, DrugTar, Harmonizome and OpenTarget API.
 Especially only CTD Gene-Disease Associations Dataset was used from Harmonizome.

 ## Using the GeneFromAPI `Docker` image